eclipse-iceoryx/iceoryx2/doc/release-notes/iceoryx2-unreleased.md

 * Implement C++20 'source_location' based on compiler source location builtins and use it for better `Expected` and `Optional` messages on contract violations [#1496](https://github.com/eclipse-iceoryx/iceoryx2/issues/1496)
-* Enable override of preallocate data chunks for sender ports [#1551](https://github.com/eclipse-iceoryx/iceoryx2/issues/1551)
+* Enable override of preallocated data chunks for sender ports [#1551](https://github.com/eclipse-iceoryx/iceoryx2/issues/1551)

 ### Bugfixes